-- A. The General Development Plan, dated March 2008, entitled Heritage Harbour and the amended General Development Plan, dated March 2010, entitled Parcels 19 and 20 The Landing at Heritage Harbour, is hereby APPROVED to allow a multi-Use development, with the following conditions and modifications, included herein in Section 4. - B. The previous development order for Heritage Harbour, which was adopted on March 21, 2000, and the amendment development order which was adopted on March 11, 2008 and all subsequent amendments are hereby replaced in their entirety, provided this amendment shall not be construed to terminate the rights of the developer, if any, granted under Section 163.3167(8), Florida Statutes, to the extent such rights have previously been granted and not specifically herein or otherwise modified or amended.
+- A. The General Development Plan, dated April 2021, is hereby APPROVED to allow a multi-use development, with the following conditions and modifications, included herein in Section 4. - B. The previous development order for Heritage Harbour, including any subsequent amendments thereto, are hereby replaced in their entirety, provided this amendment shall not be construed to terminate the rights of the developer, if any, granted under Section 163.3167(8) Florida Statutes, to the extent such rights have previously been granted and not specifically herein or otherwise modified or amended.